Aditya7573/WEB452_ASP.NET_0835715_Assignments/README.md

 We Will perfome now the NUGET package From PMC Console Posted the Code
 #### Install-Package Microsoft.EntityFrameworkCore.SqlServer With Vesrion 3.1.12

-Now Similar We Will Creater a NEw File name in The Data Folder Which e=we WIll Create From the Scratch Abnd replace the Code Carefull withmy names and Namspacenot the movie and i definetliy think this movie and tie will create an error in my application in think but i hope it should not create this kind of error now using Aditya_Tie.Data;
+Now Similar We Will create a NEw File name in The Data Folder Which e=we WIll Create From the Scratch Abnd replace the Code Carefull withmy names and Namspacenot the movie and i definetliy think this movie and tie will create an error in my application, but i hope it should not create this kind of error now using Aditya_Tie.Data;
 using Microsoft.EntityFrameworkCore;
 Add this think
+After thus configuered the databasse

+     options.UseSqlServer(Configuration.GetConnectionString("TieContext")));

+Time: 0456
+Scaffold pages

+Add Controller dialog:

+Model class: Tie (Tie.Models)
+Data context class: TieContext (Tie.Data)